-Nelson Cruz delivers clutch two-run double as Mariners scored 5-2 triumph at Houston
+Nelson Cruz delivers clutch two-run double as Mariners score 5-2 triumph at Houston

 HOUSTON — Nelson Cruz wasn’t going to give in and get himself out.
 In his younger days, he might have made such a mistake, allowing adrenaline and the desire to deliver overcome him.
 But now at age 38, such precociousness doesn’t exist in his approach.

-“Nellie’s old,” said Jean Segura with a laugh..
+“Nellie’s old,” Jean Segura said with a laugh.

-Still, Cruz found himself in the unenviable position of being down two strikes on a pair of 96-mph fastballs from reliever Ryan Pressly on the first two pitches of the at-bat.
+Still, Cruz found himself in the unenviable position of being down two strikes on a pair of 96-mph fastballs from reliever Ryan Pressly on the first two pitches of his at-bat.

-But with one out in the eighth inning of a tied game and the bases loaded, a strikeout was an unacceptable outcome.
-The veteran designated hitter shrugged off three consecutive pitches out of the strike zone from Pressley, all with the intent to get him to swing wildly and miss.
+But with the bases loaded and one out in the eighth inning of a tied game, a strikeout was an unacceptable outcome.
+The veteran designated hitter shrugged off the next three pitches out of the strike zone from Pressly, all with the intent to get him to swing wildly and miss.

-Cruz had worked the count full, forcing Pressly back into the strike zone.
-That discipline was rewarded.
-Cruz got a 96-mph fastball in the middle of the plate and was ready for it, whacking a long flyball off the wall in deep left-center.
-It scored two runs, sparking a three-run eighth inning, which as the difference in Seattle’s 5-2 victory over the Astros.
+Cruz worked the count full, forcing Pressly back into the strike zone.
+Cruz’s discipline was rewarded.
+He got a 96-mph fastball in the middle of the plate and was ready for it, whacking a long fly ball off the wall in deep left-center.
+It scored two runs, sparking a three-run eighth inning, which was the difference in Seattle’s 5-2 victory Friday over the Astros.

-“You are trying get him back in the zone,” he said.”I went pitch by pitch, trying to win every pitch.”
+“You are trying get him back in the zone,” Cruz said.
+“I went pitch by pitch, trying to win every pitch.”

-He won those pitches and the Mariners won for the second straight game at Minute Maid Park, improving to 67-50 on the season.
+He won those pitches and the Mariners won for the second consecutive game at Minute Maid Park, improving to 67-50 this season.

+“We came here and wanted to start playing some better games and that’s what we’ve done,” Seattle manager Scott Servais said.
+“We’re just playing better baseball right now and the top of the lineup has been really swinging the bat well.”

-In back-to-back games, the Mariners have handed defeats to Houston’s All-Star starting pitchers — Justin Verlander on Thursday and Gerrit Cole on Friday.
+In back-to-back games, the Mariners have handed defeats to Houston’s All-Star pitchers — Justin Verlander on Thursday and Gerrit Cole on Friday.

 “It’s a challenge,” Mitch Haniger said.
 “But these are the types of arms you are going to play in the playoffs and that’s where we want to be.
 That’s the goal.”